DataONEorg/matlab-dataone/docs/walk-through.rst

 .. image:: images/matlab-walkthrough/yesworkflow-comments.png

-Then, record a second run using this script, and tag the run accordingly:
+Then, record a second run using this script, and tag the run accordingly.
+Prior to using the YesWorkflow capture, enable it in your configuration:

 .. code:: matlab

+  set(mgr.configuration, 'capture_yesworkflow_comments', true);
-  mgr.record('/home/dataone/Desktop/C3_C4_mapping/C3_C4_map_present_NA_with_comments.m', 'algorithm 1, with YW comments');
+  mgr.record('/home/<your-username>/Desktop/C3_C4_mapping/C3_C4_map_present_NA_with_comments.m', 'algorithm 1, with YW comments');

 List the completed runs